What Were The Bidens Doing In Ukraine? 5 Questions Answered

 Also, the Obama administration actually supported an investigation into the gas company because the owner, Mykola Zlochevsky, was close to the ousted president and they had both fled the country.

-3. Is there any sign of wrongdoing by either Joe Biden or his son, Hunter Biden?
+3. Is there any sign of wrongdoing by either Joe Biden or his son Hunter Biden?

 This is what Trump and his personal lawyer, Rudy Giuliani, are suggesting.
 But they have not provided evidence of illegal actions.
 Multiple fact checks have called Trump's accusations of corruption by the Bidens misleading.